algorandfoundation/docs/docs/feature-guides/atomic_transfers.md

 At this point, these are just individual transactions.
 The next critical step is to combine them and then calculate the group ID.

 ## Combine transactions
-Combining transactions just means concatenating them into a single file or ordering them in ann array so that a group ID can then be assigned.
+Combining transactions just means concatenating them into a single file or ordering them in an array so that a group ID can then be assigned.

 If using `goal`, the transaction files can be combined using an OS-level command such as `cat`.
 If using one of the SDKs, the application may store all the transactions individually or in an array.
 From the SDK it is also possible to read a transaction from a file created at an earlier time, which is described in the [Offline Transactions](../feature-guides/offline_transactions.md) documentation.
 See the complete example at the bottom of this page that details how transactions are combined in the SDKs.
 To combine transactions in `goal` use a similar method to the one below.